Chang Thai National Thai Elephant Day, March 13 2002

 species, man.
 Apparently very fond of competition, and all the

-more so when pitted against their trainers, elephants are
+more so when pitted against their trainers, elephants are extremely stubborn when it comes to push and pull.

 In Tug-'o-War, they demonstrate their true physical power in a